-The subject site is located at 23-35 Northridge Road, described as Lot 2 on plan SP159005 this located in the Northridge Industrial Estate which was created in 2004 by Mount Isa City Council.
+The subject site is located at 23-35 Northridge Road, described as Lot 2 on plan SP159005 Chip or Bold in the Northridge Industrial Estate which was created in 2004 by Mount Isa City Council.
 Current improvements include one (1) large shed (exceeding approx. 1000m2 in area); and detached office space.